 “I’m sorry to say that you seem to have fallen apart,” said Dorothy quietly.

 The scarecrow turned his head side to side on the top of the stick and finally seemed to see his arms hanging up above.

 “I have been worse,” he said.
 “If you could just get my coat down?
 I think that I can be put back together again.”

 But try as Dorothy might, she could not get the coat off the nail.
-She tried pulled on the coat, and pushing up on the scarecrow’s arms, but it remained firmed hooked.
-Finally she sat down on the ground next to the scarecrows head.
+She tried pulling on the coat and pushing up on the scarecrow’s arms, but it remained firmly hooked.
+Finally, she sat down on the ground next to the scarecrow’s head.

 “I need something to help me lift the coat from the nail.
 It needs to be strong because your arms are still stuck inside.
 A stalk of corn might work, but I’m not sure that I can break it while it’s still green.
 Do you have any ideas?”